Leacere/Leacere/README.md

 - 👋 Hi, I’m @Leacere
-- 👀 I’m interested in disease modelling
+- 👀 I’m interested in machine learning for biologists
-- 🌱 I’m currently learning R and Python
 - 💞️ I’m looking to collaborate on program development
 - 📫 How to reach me via email, leahprud@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I like cats

 <!---
 Leacere/Leacere is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.